But I had nearly lost confidence;

 - JOB 1:8-11

 Times of crisis are times of great opportunity in order to prove our friendship with God.
 They declare the authenticity of our faith.
-And after we have been duly pruned, after the idols we worshipped have been banished away from our hearts, God restores them to us, even more than the blessings he took away.
-This time, He knew our joy would always be intact and that we could now have everything without being possessed by our own possessions.
+And after we have been duly pruned, after the things we treasure have been banished away from our hearts, God restores them to us, even more than the blessings he took away.
+This time, He knows our joy would always be intact and that we could now have everything without being possessed by our own possessions.